Call4Cloud | MMP-C | Autopilot | Device Preparation

 The KB5007253 Update: The Devil Made Me Fix The TPM

-PLEASE NOTE: This fix only works for the Intel Tiger lake Chipset, not for AMD!.
-When there is a fix for AMD I certainly will post a new blog!
+PLEASE NOTE: This fix only works for the Intel Tiger Lake Chipset, not for AMD!
+When there is a fix for AMD, I will certainly post a new blog!

-If you didn’t read my TPM attestation blogs, please read them first as they could give you a good understanding of what is happening.
+If you didn’t read my TPM attestation blogs, please read them first, as they could give you a good understanding of what is happening.

-I hope everybody has been busy reading my blog series about the TPM attestation issues you could encounter when deploying Autopilot White-Glove aka Windows Autopilot for pre-provisioned deployment
+I hope everybody has been busy reading my blog series about the TPM attestation issues you could encounter when deploying Autopilot White-Glove, aka Windows Autopilot, for pre-provisioned deployment

 1. The Fix